 The Principles of Bushido

 Bushidō believes man and the universe were made to be alike in both the spirit and ethics.
 Along with these virtues, bushidō also holds justice, benevolence, love, sincerity, honesty, and self-control in utmost respect.
 Justice is one of the main factors in the code of the samurai.
 Nefarious ways and unjust actions are thought to be lowly and inhumane.
 Love and benevolence were supreme virtues and princely acts.
-Samurai followed a specific etiquette in every day life as well as in war.
+Samurai followed a specific etiquette in everyday life as well as in war.
 Sincerity and honesty were as valued as their lives.
 Bushi no ippun (武士の一分), or “the honour of a samurai,” amounted to a pact of complete faithfulness and trust.
 With such pacts there was no need for a written pledge: it was thought beneath a warrior’s dignity.
-The samurai also needed self-control and stoicism to be fully honored.
+The samurai also needed self-control and stoicism to be thoroughly honoured.

 Bushidō is therefore based on the following principles:

 - Loyalty or devotion (忠義 【ちゅうぎ】 chūgi): referring to a samurai’s total allegiance and loyalty to his feudal master.